 Stockton High School

-- Stockton High School's student population of 216 students has stayed relatively flat over five school years.
+- Stockton High School's student population of 215 students has grown by 12% over five school years.

 |Grades Offered||Grades 9-12|